eudoxia0/eudoxia0.github.io/article/_posts/2025-04-13-my-backup-infrastructure-2025-edition.md

 restic backup ~/Root
 ```

 You will then be asked to enter the repository password.
+For added peace of mind, you can `ls` the snapshot and dump the contents of a few representative files.

 # Frequency